Startup, Washington

 Startup is a census-designated place (CDP) in Snohomish County, Washington, United States.
-The population was 676 at the 2010 census.
+The population was 859 according to the 2020 census.

 History

 Startup was homesteaded by F.M.
 Sparling in the 1880s.
-In 1890 William Wait laid out a townsite which he called Wallace, but this caused confusion with mail being missent to Wallace, Idaho, and in 1901 the name was changed to Startup to honor George G. Startup, manager of the Wallace Lumber Company.
+He left the area in 1889 after getting married and sold his property to William Wait, who filed a plat for the town of Wallace on March 22, 1890.
+The town's name caused confusion with mail being mistakenly sent to Wallace, Idaho, and in 1901 the name was changed to Startup to honor George G. Startup, manager of the Wallace Lumber Company.

 The Startup post office was established in 1900.

+The settlement was mistakenly excluded from receiving mailed questionnaires for the 2000 census due to a post office error.

 Geography

 According to the United States Census Bureau, Startup has a total area of 4.0 square miles (10.3 km2), of which 3.9 square miles (10.1 km2) is land and 0.1 square miles (0.2 km2) (2.01%) water.
 It is located on U.S. Route 2 26.4 miles east of Everett.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Startup has a marine west coast climate, abbreviated "Cfb" on climate maps.